 Although all of the planets beyond Mars are gas giants, Pluto is small and rocky.
 The tiny body has a mass of only 1.31 x 1022 kilograms, about two-tenths of a percent of Earth's.
 It has a volume of 1.5 billion cubic miles (6.4 billion cubic km).

-Pluto's small size and low mass mean that it has a density of 2.05 grams per cubic centimeter, about 40 percent of Earth's density.
+Pluto's small size and low mass mean that it has a density of 1.86 grams per cubic centimeter according to recent measurements by New Horizons, about 40 percent of Earth's density.

 Demoted from planetary status